 Learn More: What is Soil pH and How To Adjust It?

-Dogwood trees will grow in sun or shade, however, in their natural habitat, you would usually find them growing as understory trees in the dappled sunlight of the forest, or on the edges of woodland borders.
-Ideally, and especially in the Southern U.S., Dogwood trees prefer to be grown in locations that provide shade or filtered sunlight during the afternoon hours.
+Dogwood trees will grow in sun or shade, however, in their natural habitat, you would usually find them growing as understory trees in the dappled sunlight of the forest or on the edges of partially shaded woodland borders.
+Ideally, and especially in the Southern U.S., Dogwood trees prefer growing and perform their best in locations that provide shade or filtered sunlight during the afternoon hours.
 Morning sun with afternoon shade or filtered sun is perfect.
-Direct afternoon sunlight in these hotter regions does not kill trees but the newest leaves of some varieties may burn and/or scald.
-This being said, Chinese dogwoods tend to handle sun better than the American native species, but we think they fit and look their best in a shaded environment.
+Direct afternoon sunlight often results in sun scald and discoloration of leaves.
+That said, Chinese dogwoods (Cornus kousa) tend to handle sun better than the American native species, but we think they fit and look their best in a shaded environment.

 (Scroll down to see planting instructions for containers and pots)

-To begin the planting process, start by digging your planting hole at least three times as wide and as deep or not much deeper than the root ball of your dogwood.
+To begin the planting process, start by digging your planting hole at least three times as wide and as deep or not much deeper than the root ball of your dogwood tree.
 The wider the hole the better.
 Place native soil removed from planting hole around the perimeter of the hole, in a wheel barrow, or on a tarp.

 Depending on the type, fertility and porosity of the soil in the planting area, it may be beneficial to amend the native soil.
-When planting in dense clay or very poor soils it is beneficial to thoroughly mix in some aged compost, bagged top soil, and/or a good planting mix at a 50/50 ratio with the native soil removed from the planting hole.
-When planting in very sandy, quick-draining soil you might want to consider mixing in some top soil, peat moss and/or compost to help retain moisture.
+When planting in dense clay or other heavy soils it is beneficial to thoroughly mix in some aged compost, bagged top soil, and/or a good planting mix at a 50/50 ratio with the native soil removed from the planting hole.
+When planting in very sandy, quick-draining soil you might want to consider mixing in some top soil, peat moss or other organic matter that will help to retain moisture.
 When planting in fertile, loamy, well-drained moist soil there is no need for adding a soil amendment.

-To remove your tree from the nursery container it was growing in, firmly grasp the tree by the base of its trunk and try to gently lift and remove it from its container.
-If the root ball is stuck in the container it is best to use a cutting tool to cut the container away or place the plant on it's side and gently pound on the side of the container to loosen the root ball.
-After having removed the plant from the container, loosen some feeder roots around the surface of the root ball.
-If root bound, you can spray the sides and bottom of the root ball with a stream of water from a garden hose.
-This will help to wash away some soil from the exterior of the root ball making it easier to loosen roots.
+To remove your tree from the nursery pot it was growing in, firmly grasp the tree by the base of its trunk and very gently try to lift and remove the root ball from the container.
+If the root ball is stuck in the container it is best to use a cutting tool to cut the container away.
+After having removed the plant from the container, gently loosen some feeder roots around only the surface of the root ball.
+Avoid tearing the root ball apart to spread the roots as doing so can cause more damage than good.

 After setting your dogwood tree in the planting hole, use one hand to hold the tree straight and your other hand to begin back-filling your soil mixture around the root ball, tamping as you go to remove air pockets.
 When you have filled the hole to the halfway point you can soak the soil.
 Then continue back-filling to the top edge of the root ball.
-If you are planting higher than ground level taper your soil mixture gradually from the top edge of the root ball to the ground level, as shown in the planting diagram above.
-To avoid suffocating your tree, do not put any soil on top of the root ball.
+If you are planting with the root ball higher than ground level taper your soil mixture gradually from the top edge of the root ball to the ground level, as shown in the planting diagram above.
+To avoid suffocating your tree, avoid placing any soil on top of the root ball.
 You can place mulch on top of the root ball later.

 Step 6 (Optional)

-When planting a dogwood tree in a well-drained or quick draining site that is far from a water source, you can use the remaining backfill soil or additional native soil to build a water retaining berm (catch basin) around the outside perimeter of the planting hole, as shown in the planting diagram above.
-This basin will help to collect water from rainfall and irrigation often reducing the need for hand-watering.
-The berm can be removed after a year, when your tree has established itself.
+When planting a Dogwood tree in a well-drained or quick draining site that is far from a water source, you can use the remaining backfill soil or additional native soil to build a water retaining berm (catch basin) around the outside perimeter of the planting hole, as shown in the planting diagram above.
+This basin will help to collect water from rainfall and irrigation, which often reduces the need for hand watering.
+The berm can be removed after year or two.

 Next, deeply water the planting area, including the root ball, to a depth equal to the height of the root ball.
-For an extra boost, to stimulate early root formation and stronger root development you can also water you newly planted dogwood tree with a solution of Root Stimulator, which reduces transplant shock and promotes greener, more vigorous plants.
+To stimulate early root formation and stronger root development you can also water you newly planted dogwood tree with a solution of Root Stimulator, which reduces transplant shock and promotes greener, more vigorous plants.

 Apply a 1 to 2" layer of aged, shredded or chipped wood mulch or 4" layer of pine straw around the planting area to conserve moisture and suppress weed growth.
 As the mulch decomposes it will add vital nutrients to the soil that your tree will appreciate.
 Avoid installing mulch at a depth more than 2 inches.
 Avoid the use freshly chipped or shredded wood for mulch until it has cured in a pile for at least 6 months, a year is better.
-Avoid placing or piling mulch directly against the base of your plant as this could cause the bark to rot.
+Avoid placing or piling mulch directly against the base of your plant as this could cause the bark to rot

-How To Plant a Dogwood in a Container
+How To Plant a Dogwood Tree In A Container

 Choose a container with drainage holes at the bottom and one that is large enough to allow for 2 to 3 years of growth before shifting up to a larger size container.
-This might mean your planting pot would be 6-8 inches or more in width than the root ball of your tree.
+This might mean your planting pot would be 6 to 8 inches or more in diameter than the width of the tree's root ball.

-Keep in mind the wind.
+Keep the wind in mind.
 When planting taller growing trees in containers, wind is always a factor.
 Choose a pot with a low profile and make sure to place your container where it will not be exposed to high winds.
 Heavy objects can be placed in the bottom of large pots to enhance stability.